-Thank you for agreeing a date and time for your assessment via our friendly admin team.
-Alongside this leaflet you will also have been sent a questionnaire that you will need to complete before the appointment.
+A date and time for your assessment will be agreed with you via our friendly admin team.
+You will also be sent a questionnaire that you will need to complete before the appointment.

 The practitioner will call you at the date and time agreed to complete your assessment – this can take up to 45 minutes though it may be less than this.
 You should be somewhere quiet and private to take the call and not be driving.
 If you are unable to attend your appointment, please contact us as soon as possible, so that we can offer your appointment to another patient.

 At the end of your assessment you and your practitioner will discuss possible interventions options which maybe within our service or with another service that we recommend.
 The practitioner will then agree a date and time with you for them to call you with an outcome – this is known as a review call.

 - ASSESSMENT OUTCOME

 The practitioner will call you at the agreed date and time and discuss the outcome of the assessment and the immediate options available to you.

 You will be offered the most suitable intervention option to help with your difficulties or be signposted to other services which may be better suited to your needs.
 The practitioner will then send you and your GP a letter

 - GETTING STARTED

 Your appointment will be confirmed and you will receive information on how to attend.
 The majority of our appointments are held through Microsoft Teams, an online meeting tool – you will be sent joining instructions for this in advance of your session.